LuigiBrosNin/UNI/Master first year/Complementi di basi di dati/Complementi di basi di dati.md

 **Data Warehouses** -> operative database, supports software apps and has big repos that consolidate data from different sources.
 - Is updated offline
 - Follows the multidimensional data model
 - Needs complex queries to analyse and export data (computationally costly)

-p43
+- Implemented using the **star or snowflake scheme** to efficiently support OLAP queries.

+==Decision process based on data==
+Companies may use data to take **informed decisions** Decision makers need to know the techniques of the data models

+- **Data Warehouse** proprieties:
+	- **Oriented at subject** -> targets one or several subjects of analysis

+p44